About the Artist

 How Long Do These Take You?

-It varies, depending on the complexity of the subject, but on average, one subject takes anywhere between 12 and 16 hours to complete.
+It varies, depending on the complexity of the subject, but on average, one subject takes anywhere between 12 and 16 hours per subject to complete.

 What is your process?